University PoliciesPage address: http://www.mnsu.edu/students/basicstuff/policies.html

 - Are not college or university employees and are not enrolled in the institution but live in a college or university residence hall.

 Requests for all outdoor events that require the use of amplified sound anywhere on campus require a Special Event Checklist form be submitted to University Events & Meeting Services at least two weeks prior to an event.
 A planning session will be scheduled for all parties involved prior to the event.
 University Events & Meeting Services, with the help of University Security, University Risk Management and the Mankato Department of Public Safety if needed, will determine the number of security officers or police officers that will be required for the event (if any are needed at all).
 If deemed necessary, these expenses will be charged to the department requesting the event.
-Amplified sound will be allowed on campus only between the hours of 11:00 a.m. to 1:00 p.m. to alleviate the disruption of classes and university business in nearby buildings.
-Failure to adhere to this policy may result in the ending or cancellation of the event in question.
+Amplified sound will be allowed on campus when classes are in session only between the hours of 11:00 a.m. to 1:00 p.m. to alleviate the disruption of classes and university business in nearby buildings.
+Failure to adhere to this policy may result in the ending or cancellation of the event in violation.

 Pets, with the exception of service dogs trained to assist people with disabilities and emotional support animals authorized by Accessibility Resources (formerly Office of Disability Services), are not allowed in residence halls or in University buildings, facilities, and recreational areas.
 Pets are allowed on outside grounds if watched and under the direct control of the owner, who is responsible for "cleaning up" after the pet.
 If you live off campus, dogs and cats must be licensed and have a veterinarian's certificate for proof of rabies vaccination.
-If you have a complaint or if your pet has been impounded, contact the Public Safety Center, 710 South Front Street, Mankato.
+If you have a complaint or if your pet has been impounded, contact the City of Mankato Public Safety Center, 710 South Front Street, Mankato.

 All materials posted or displayed on general use bulletin boards in academic buildings and the Centennial Student Union must receive approval from the Student Union Office located in CSU 220.
 All materials posted or displayed in the Residence Halls must be approved by the Department of Residential Life, Carkoski Commons 111.
 Materials shall be date stamped to signify approval for posting.
 All materials to be posted or displayed on general use bulletin boards in academic buildings should be academically related and sponsored by a University department or Recognized Student Organization (RSO).
 Materials to be posted in the Centennial Student Union and Residence Communities should adhere to the posting guidelines established for the respective facilities.